-addition to connecting to the City Centre.
-While a decision on the final alignment has yet to be made, it is likely to run to Bray DART station via Shankill and the former Bray Golf Club lands.

-BusConnects Dublin

-BusConnects Dublin aims to overhaul the current bus system in Dublin through a 10-year programme of integrated actions to deliver a more efficient, reliable and better bus system.
-BusConnects includes:

-- Redesign of the bus network with high frequency spines, orbital routes and increased bus services. - New cycle network. - New ticketing and cashless payment system. - New bus stops and shelters with better signage and information. - Bus-based park and rides in strategic locations. - New bus livery and transitioning to a new bus fleet with low emission vehicle technologies.
+Strategic Transport Infrastructure Project Delivery Zoning Tier on the final alignment has yet to be made, it is likely to run to Bray DART station via Shankill and the former Bray Golf Club lands. • The NDP commits to the appraisal, planning and design of the extension during the period to 2027.
+BusConnects Dublin BusConnects Dublin aims to overhaul the current bus system in Dublin through a 10-year programme of integrated actions to deliver a more efficient, reliable and better bus system.
+BusConnects includes: Bus Connects Public consultation stage.
+The NDP commits to the delivery of the full Redesign of the bus network with high frequency spines, orbital routes and increased bus services.
+New cycle network.
+New ticketing and cashless payment system.
+BusConnects programme during the period to 2027.
+Estimated cost of €2b (source: NDP) New bus stops and shelters with better signage and information.
+Bus-based park and rides in strategic locations.
+New bus livery and transitioning to a new bus fleet with low emission vehicle technologies.